Responding to app store reviews 101: app store review guidelines and where to start

 Why to respond to user reviews

 Up to 79% of users check out the app’s review page before deciding to install the app.
 Of course, often you may not have the capability to answer every single review.
-It’s always worthwhile to answer featured reviews since these are visible for anyone viewing the app page.
+It’s always worthwhile to answer featured reviews since these are visible to anyone viewing the app page.

 By answering user reviews, you get:

-• Better brand loyalty: your app users see that you actually care about their feedback and you strive to make the app better.
+- Better brand loyalty: your app users see that you actually care about their feedback and you strive to make the app better.

-• Improved user retention: app improvements based on user feedback help them continue to use your app for its purposes.
+- Improved user retention: app improvements based on user feedback help them continue to use your app for its purposes.

-• Reduced amount of app uninstalls and reports.
+- Reduced amount of app uninstalls and reports.

-The public perception of user reviews changes with the evolution of app stores.
-Many companies note that it’s easier to receive bug reports and feedback through user reviews since less hassle is involved in the process for the user.
 Some users believe that reviews influence the app update speed and push the developers to work faster.
 And some users, unfortunately, use the review section to air their frustration about a problem not solved or feedback not received by the developers at all.

 How to form a user review response strategy